-Having built her experience in web, animation and motion graphics, Aimee's skills in interactive design have always been characterised by her interest in community, communication and social good.
-Co-founding Double Days in 2011, Aimee's work with Gather & Fold and Designers Who were built to challenge digital norms and notions of online publishing.
+Having built her experience in web, animation and motion graphics, Aimee is an interactive designer and researcher, whose work has always been characterised by her interest in travel, community and communication.
+Co-founding Double Days in 2011, Aimee's work with Gather & Fold and Designers Who... challenge digital norms and notions of online publishing.

+Bonnie is a strategic designer, writer and researcher.
 Bonnie worked as editor at Australia's oldest design publication Desktop from 2013—2015, and has presented talks and workshops on self-publishing, adaptive design processes, and content-driven design.
-She wrote and taught RMIT's 'Design Infidelity' studio in 2015, and currently works as Creative Lead at In Common.
+She currently teaches at RMIT and works as Creative Lead at In Common.

 Resisting the styleguide: How can designers empower clients to produce their own branded material?

-Bonnie is working on a model that shifts the designer into a facilitator, providing the tools to enable clients to produce their own creative branding material.
-In an appropriate space where a brand may be flexible, the inquiry proposes that authentic production of such material can only come from an equipped stakeholder.
+Can the designer equip the client with the tools to produce their own creative branding materials?
+In an ongoing project, we are exploring how to frame an appropriate space where a brand may be flexible yet allow the authentic production of material from its most invested stakeholder.

 Bonnie, Aimee, and The Brandling's Anne Miltenberg conceived and built Designers Who to share design articles and host the commentary that surrounds it.
 DW contains no imagery and no articles, instead treating reader comments as a form of design publishing.
 View Project